Fix: ‘Connection timed out: no further information’ in Minecraft

 3. Select the Allow the connection radio button in the next window and click Next.

-Forwarding the 25565 port in Widows Defender FIrewall
+Forwarding the 25565 port in Windows Defender Firewall

 1. Select the network type when you want to apply this rule.
 If you switch from one network connection to another quite often, it’s recommended that you keep all of the options checked before clicking Next.

-1. Make sure you open a Command Prompt window by searching for “cmd” or “Command Prompt” in the Start menu.
+1. Open a Command Prompt window by searching for “cmd” or “Command Prompt” in the Start menu.

 Running an administrative Command Prompt

-1. Type in the command which will be displayed below and scroll down towards the network adapter which corresponds with the connection you are using.
-Take note of Default Gateway, Subnet Mask, MAC and DNS
+1. Type the following command and scroll down to the network adapter corresponding to the connection you are using.
+Note the Default Gateway, Subnet Mask, MAC, and DNS:

 ipconfig /all